Introduction

 Essential Documents:

-• Academic Transcripts: Request official transcripts from your school or university.
+- Academic Transcripts: Request official transcripts from your school or university that show your academic performance.

-• Letters of Recommendation: Obtain letters from teachers, professors, or mentors who can highlight your qualifications and character.
+- Letters of Recommendation: Obtain letters from teachers, professors, or mentors who can speak to your academic abilities, work ethic, and personal character.

-• Identification Proof: Keep copies of your passport, driver’s license, or student ID handy.
+- Identification Proof: Ensure you have a valid passport, driver’s license, or student ID.

-• Resume/CV: Create or update your resume to showcase your achievements, extracurricular activities, work experience, and skills.
+- Resume/CV: Update or create a resume to showcase your achievements, extracurricular activities, work experience, and skills.

-Tip: Store digital copies of all documents in a dedicated folder for easy access.
+Tip: Store digital copies of all documents in a dedicated folder on your computer for easy access when needed.

 Step 3: Draft Your Personal Statement or Essay